Whiley/RFCs/text/0000-statically-sized.md

 ```

 Here, the type `&(uint:8[?])` denotes a reference to an array of
 bytes of unknown length.
-The key is that denoting the array as
+The key is that denoting the array as having
 unknown length affects its underlying representation.
 Specifically,
 no length field is stored with the array.
 Thus, it can be represented
 as just a sequence of zero or more elements to match the C representation.

 The above illustrates the use of the array length operator on an
 unknown-length array in a specification element (i.e. `|items|`).
 By
-allowing this operator in specification elements, we enable the
+allowing this operator in specification elements, we can still reason
-ability to reason about the array's actual length in an abstract
+about the array's actual length in an abstract sense.
-sense.

 Finally, as an example to illustrate, we can provide the following
 mapping from C99 fixed-width data types: